×

 2. Asking To Split The Bill Weirdly

-So let us get this right.
-You want us to split the bill between you and your friend, but make it separate from your three other friends, and oh, your other friend wants to pay by himself?
+So let's get this right.
+You want to split the bill between you and your friend, but make it separate from your three other friends, and oh, your other friend wants to pay by himself?
 Talk about confusing.
 Waiters aren't a fan of customers who ask them split their bill in complicated manners - it may sound easy to you, but it takes plenty of extra steps for the person doing it for you!

 3. Bringing Loud Kids